Frequently Asked Questions

 Can a TK or BC Notice be used without community approval?

-Yes.
-The Notices work to activate researcher and institutional responsibility to identify potential Indigenous rights and interests.
+The Disclosure and Engagement Notices work to activate researcher and institutional responsibility to identify potential Indigenous rights and interests.
+They can be used without community approval.
+The Collections Care Notices are only to be used after engaging with Indigenous community authorities.

 What is the difference between a TK Notice and a BC Notice?